 2 | Easy Drag and Drop Website Design Platform

 As a designer, I 100% understand how challenging and overwhelming keeping your website up to date and adding new content may feel.

-One of the biggest obstacles when photography or creative businesses decide on a platform is the presumption it will be required of them to learn coding to maintain, update or design their website.
+One of the biggest obstacles, when photography or creative businesses decide on a platform, is the presumption it will be required of them to learn to code to maintain, update or design their website.

 And, let’s face it, the average small business owner does not have the time to learn coding on top of running a successful business.

-With Showit 5, you will get a 100% drag and drop platform to design and update your website.
+With Showit, you will get a 100% drag-and-drop platform to design and update your website.

 3 | 100% Customizable Design